Liesando/CoEditor/README.md

   In fact, Spring is a must-know standard of java-development.
 It offers several modules that allow you to speed-up your development.
 * Hibernate

-  This ORM-framework does all the routine database-stuff work for you, thus reducing amount of utility code.
+  This ORM-framework does all the routine database-stuff work for you, thus reducing the amount of utility code.
 * H2 database

   A simple light-weight DBMS - easy to use during development.

-## How it works?
+## How it works

 ### Data model